DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/what_youll_need.md

 What will work best is an IDE with project management features like syntax parsing and Git integration.
 Our recommendation, especially for beginners, is [Visual Studio Code](https://code.visualstudio.com/) (Mac, Linux, or Windows), which is free and open source.
 Importantly, we have prepared a VSCode Marketplace plugin for [MGS Natlang](mgs/mgs_natlang) [syntax highlighting](mgs/mgs_natlang#syntax-colors), which will make it much easier to work with MGS game script files.

 `.mgs` syntax highlighting can be manually added to a handful of other text editors, too.
 (See [Syntax Colors](mgs/mgs_natlang#syntax-colors) for up-to-date details and instructions.)
-The following can manage decent support as of mid 2024:
+The following can manage decent support as of August 2024:

 - [Sublime Text](https://sublimetext.com)
 - [JetBrains' IDEs](https://www.jetbrains.com/) (excellent IDE but not inexpensive)